tolinachali/Home_Take_Exam_by_Tolina_Chali/README.md

 can advance their knowledge in diverse areas, ranging from basic biological research to disease-related investigations.

 ## Question 3: what is the current version of miRBase?
+## Answer :
+Current version of miRBase: 22.1